emma-tech/emma-tech/README.md

 - 💛 **User experience, inclusive design and accessibility have always been close to my heart**, and I'm always curious to learn more about technology and design.
 My passion is to build inclusive, creative, problem-solving, accessible and fun user experiences that makes sense to people.

-- 🛠️ **I’m currently working on:** Final project in the UX-bootcamp + remaking my portfolio in React.
+- 🛠️ **I’m currently working on:** My final project in the UX-bootcamp + remake of my portfolio with React.

 - 📫 **How to reach me:** Check out my portfolio and contact details at https://emmaurman.se/